InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 Visual Studio 2013 (MSVC 12.0) and other older C++ complilers cannot be used to build ITK from 5.0 and forward.

-Errors similar to `error: conversion from 'int' to 'typename InterpolatorType::Pointer'` are a result of further type safty for dealing with pointers.
+Errors similar to `error: conversion from 'int' to 'typename InterpolatorType::Pointer'` are a result of further type safety for dealing with pointers.
 Enhancements in nullptr behavior in ITKv5 provide more clear type checking and respect the nullptr identifier.
-The 'long 0' value known as NULL causes an abiguity for overload compilations of the ITKv5 smartpointers.
+The 'long 0' value known as NULL causes an ambiguity for overload compilations of the ITKv5 smartpointers.
 To be backwards compatible with pre C++11 compilers use the `ITK_NULLPTR` designation, otherwise replace NULL and 0 initialization of `itk::SmartPointer` with nullptr.